13 Best Colombian New Year’s Traditions: A Journey to Prosperity

 Also, beware!!
 Our old friendly foe, Aguardiente, will probably make an appearance, as well as some whiskey (depending on your geography, it could well be Old Parr), and, certainly, a beer or two.
 There will also probably be some champagne, which is primarily used for showering everybody with.
 LMFAO’s got nothing on Colombia.

-And, being Colombia, this will be accompanied by some dancing too.
+And, being in Colombia, there will be some dancing, too.
 Bring your eating, drinking, and dancing shoes, my good friends.

 5# Spend New Year’s Eve with your family (then you can go out)